pantheon-systems/documentation/source/release-notes/2023-12-31-new-release-notes-structure.md

 Here you will find:
 * A listing of all Release Notes at docs.pantheon.io/release-notes
 * A listing of Release Notes by category like docs.pantheon.io/release-notes/infrastructure
-#  todo or should it be docs.pantheon.io/release-notes/all/2023/12 ?
-* A month-by-month breakdown of all Release Notes like docs.pantheon.io/release-notes/all/2023-12
+* A month-by-month breakdown of all Release Notes like docs.pantheon.io/release-notes/all/2023-12 (todo or should it be docs.pantheon.io/release-notes/all/2023/12)
 * A month-by-month breakdown of Release Notes by catetory and month like docs.pantheon.io/release-notes/infrastructure/2023-12